-Two-day RSS meet begins in Mathura with focus on social harmony, expansion
+Two-Day RSS Meet Begins In Mathura With Focus On Social Harmony, Expansion

-Mathura (UP), Oct 25: A two-day national executive meeting of the Rashtriya Swayamsevak Sangh (RSS) commenced in Uttar Pradesh's Mathura district on Friday with the participants paying tributes to industrialist Ratan Tata and other prominent personalities who passed away recently.
+Mathura (UP): A two-day national executive meeting of the Rashtriya Swayamsevak Sangh (RSS) commenced in Uttar Pradesh's Mathura district on Friday with the participants paying tributes to industrialist Ratan Tata and other prominent personalities who passed away recently.

 The meeting began at the Deendayal Gau Vigyan Research and Training Centre in Parkham with RSS Chief Mohan Bhagwat and General Secretary Dattatreya Hosabale garlanding a portrait of Bharat Mata.